0xSplits/openindex/site/pages/installation.md

 ```
 :::

-Or clone the [package repo](https://github.com/gregfromstl/openindex) to your local machine, build, and link it yourself.
+Or clone the repo and link it locally:

 ```bash
 gh repo clone gregfromstl/openindex